Ten reasons why you should visit Hook Norton

 Hooky is big news in the ecological world.
 The village won a European award in 2016 for its work with renewable energy and hums with projects involving solar energy, community car hire and an oil-buying consortium.
 Communal gardens offer free herbs and vegetables, while pigs are farmed on a community smallholding.
 You can spot the evidence around the village and even sample the fare!

-Enjoy all this and more by joining one of my regular Wednesday morning guided walking tours of Hook Norton.
+Find out about my regular guided walking tours of Hook Norton.

-If Wednesdays don’t suit you, I can run tours at dates and times to suit you: please email me via my contact form or call me on 07961 090454 to arrange (minimum charge of £60).
+I can run tours at dates and times to suit you: please email me via my contact form or call me on 07961 090454 to arrange.